Cascio99/Posenet-Pytorch-Visual-Localization/README.md

 - LeGO-LOAM settings

 # To-do lists
-- Creating Ground-Truth
-Matching 6-dof-pose and image by using SLAM(LeGO-LOAM) Use time_synchronizer
+- Creating Ground-Truth: Matching 6-dof-pose and image by using SLAM(LeGO-LOAM), Use time_synchronizer
 - Train data by using PoseNet-Pytorch
-- Creating ROS node(Visual Localization Node)
-Run test_dataset and visualize(rviz) GT-pose and Predict-pose in real-time
+- Creating ROS node(Visual Localization Node): Run test_dataset and visualize(rviz) GT-pose and Predict-pose in real-time